borrellr/QIrc/README.md

 # QIrc
-An IRC client based Qt
+An IRC client based on Qt Toolkit